• About

 Steward Your Parent-Teacher Group’s Permanent Files

-As a PTA, Booster Club, or PTO treasurer you are in charge of some of your parent-teacher group’s most critical paperwork.
+As a PTA, booster club, or PTO treasurer, you are in charge of some of your parent-teacher group’s most critical paperwork.
 To ensure a smooth transition after the election, quickly get a handle on the group’s permanent files from the former treasurer.
-These documents include your group’s EIN, sales tax permits, and any other tax and tax-exempt documents.
-Ask the outgoing treasurer about what documents will need to be submitted in the incoming year and their experience filing.
-For PTAs and PTOs you can find more information about proper filing by connecting with your heading organization.
+These documents include your group’s EIN, sales tax permits, and any other tax-related documents.
+Ask the outgoing treasurer about what documents will need to be submitted in the incoming year, and their experience with filing.

 Be a Great PTA, Booster Club, or PTO Treasurer: Make it Official